 The Wesley College Nursing program is celebrating 50 years since the first class began preparing for the profession often referred to as a “calling.”
 In 1967 the first class of nursing students enrolled at Wesley and completed the associate’s degree in 1969.

-The associate degree was the first option available anywhere in the state of Delaware.
+Wesley College started the first Associate Degree program in the state of Delaware.
 The offerings expanded over the years to include a bachelor’s degree, master’s degree and RN to MSN bridge program as well as many certificate programs.

 “Not many programs in the state have the history of success that Wesley has been able to achieve,” said Professor of Nursing and Chair of Nursing Department Dr. Robert Contino.
 “We are committed to providing the best educational experiences for the future of the nursing profession.”